 The City has established three Inclusionary Zoning Market Areas (as pictured below).
 These areas have the highest amount of new housing supply with significant price escalation where the City has determined that its inclusionary zoning requirements should not affect overall development viability.
 The three areas are subject to different inclusionary zoning requirements based on their individual market conditions.

 Image: City of Toronto By-Law 940-2021

 The requirement for future condominium developments is broken down as follows:

 Image: Aird Berlis

 Toronto’s Inclusionary Zoning framework ensures affordability is maintained for 99 years, and that the by-law requirements be incorporated on a steady basis.
 The policy will be closely examined and reviewed after one year to allow for any changes that may be required to ensure market stability and the continued production of affordable housing units.

 The resulting Inclusionary Zoning framework will help the City of Toronto reach the HousingTO Action Plan target of approving 4,000 new affordable ownership homes and 40,000 affordable rental homes by the year 2030.

-BAZIS is a Toronto real estate development company committed to excellence in every facet of the commercial and residential real estate development process.
+BAZIS is a Toronto real estate development company specialized in new construction condos for sale and pre-construction condos in Downtown Toronto.
+We are committed to excellence in every facet of the commercial and residential real estate development process.
 Combining visionary architecture, design, marketing and construction with the epitome of corporate integrity and environmental responsibility, BAZIS has become a major force in articulating Toronto’s ever-evolving skyline.